 How do you show love day-in and day-out to your child?
 How can you strengthen your parent-child bond amid the frenzy of daily life?

 Answering those questions are at the core of Triple P (Positive Parenting Program offered by Parent-Child Center, Center for Family Services of Palm Beach County and BRIDGES.
 It's a free program designed to help cement your connection with your child.
-Funded locally by Children’s Services Council of Palm Beach County, Triple P offers common-sense parenting strategies to create a more peaceful home.
+Triple P, funded locally by Children’s Services Council of Palm Beach County, offers common-sense parenting strategies to create a more peaceful home.

-Here are some quick tips to build on the loving relationship you already have with your child, from Dorothy Llamosas, a Triple P therapist:
+Here are some quick tips to build on your loving relationship with your child, from Dorothy Llamosas, a Triple P therapist:

 - Be consistent.
 Sounds easy, but this can be one of the toughest things for parents to do.
 Be consistent with discipline so your child knows what is expected.
 You need to give your child clear, logical consequences for actions you don’t approve of ahead of time.

 - Keep a routine.
 A household at night can be chaotic with homework, dinner and getting ready for bed.
 That’s why it’s important to maintain a schedule.
 Have a child who hates bath time?
 Insist the bath comes before letting your child watch a favorite television show.

 - Emphasize the positive.
 When your child is behaving or doing something right, provide positive reinforcement.
 It doesn’t even have to be verbal — maybe a quick hug, a warm smile or even a wink.

 - Let them contribute.
 Simple chores can help children feel like they’re an important part of their household.
 Have your child pick out what they want for dinner and let them get involved in preparing the food, such as kneading dough or pouring ingredients.